Virtual Saskatchewan Home Navigation Bar

 Chamberlain says visitors interested in trying to spot the legendary lights should consider camping at the Minowukaw campground (pronounced 'min-na-WA-kuh'), on the southeast shore of the lake.
 Two other longtime residents have reported regular sightings from that area, he says.

-If you've never been to Candle before, I strongly recommend spending the hour it takes to check out both Minowukaw and Sandy Bay campgrounds, the latter situated on the west side of the lake.
+If you've never been to Candle before, I recommend spending the hour it takes to check out both Minowukaw and Sandy Bay campgrounds, the latter situated on the west side of the lake.
 Gate staff are happy to let you do this, so long as you have a park entry pass (see links at bottom).

 Sandy Bay campground has 85 sites with electricity and 59 without.
 Wheelchair-accessible and group camping sites are available, and the service centre has coin-operated showers, laundry facilities and flush toilets.